bsmith89/longev-mgen/doc/submission.md

 plant glycan guild while the former is not; of the 12 MAGs originally classified to the plant glycan guild, 11 have at least one copy of Opf00965 with a signal peptide versus just one MAG with Opf01909.
+Based on annotation by the dbCAN2 meta server [@Zhang2018], The GH13 domain in Opf01909 members is classified to the recently defined subfamily 42 [@Valk2016], however Opf00965 is not assigned to a more precise subfamily (See Supplementary Results).
 While a detailed enrichment analysis is outside the scope of this work, this suggests that OPFs may indeed provide more functional resolution than annotations based on existing reference databases.